Saving & Spending Taxes

 TaxSlayer Self-Employed

-TaxSlayer is another popular e-filing platform and it has several tiers, including the Self-Employed for $67.95 (plus $44.95 if you want state tax filing).
-This version gets you basic tax filing services plus extra support for forms 1099 and Schedule C to help you file both personal and business income.
+TaxSlayer is another popular e-filing platform with several tiers, including the Self-Employed plan currently priced at just $52.95 (plus $39.95 for state tax filing).
+This version gets you basic tax filing services plus extra support for forms 1099 and Schedule C to help you report both personal and business income.

 QuickBooks

-For those of us who need bookkeeping assistance, QuickBooks is a trusted name in the business.
-If business expense tracking is what appeals to you about Keeper, you might consider QuickBooks instead.
+For those who need bookkeeping assistance, QuickBooks is a trusted name in the business.
+If business expense tracking is what appeals to you about Keeper, you might consider QuickBooks instead for a bit more robust support.
 The program tracks your business expenses to find deductions, as Keeper does, plus QuickBooks offers live expert tax help.

-The lowest-tier Simple Start plan normally runs $30 per month.
+The lowest-tier Simple Start plan normally runs $35 per month but is often on sale ahead of tax season (when updating this review, we could get three months for just $17.50 a month).
 Other tiers are available with more features for a higher subscription fee.

 Is Keeper legit?

 Keeper is a legitimate company created in 2018 and accredited by the Better Business Bureau.
-Keeper has an A- rating using the BBB proprietary grading system and customer ratings averaging 4.67 out of 5 stars.
+Keeper has an A+ rating using the BBB proprietary grading system and customer ratings averaging 4.68 out of 5 stars.

 Common complaints filed with the BBB referred to the tax filing process as well as misunderstandings of the free trial period.
 Keeper's responses stated that if you actually file taxes, you must end your free trial and pay for a subscription.
 Based on that feedback, you might choose to use the app to track and monitor your working expenses and go with another tax filing service for the actual filing.